royojeda/chess/README.md

       1. For castling, the required conditions are not met.

-      1. Moving to the destination leaves the king in check.
+      1. Moving to the destination leaves the player's king in check.

 - [Checkmate](https://en.wikipedia.org/wiki/Checkmate)
 - [Stalemate](https://en.wikipedia.org/wiki/Stalemate)